Wwaylon/FPGA_VGA_GAME/README.md

 ## Credit
--Joey at https://embeddedthoughts.com/2016/07/30/storing-image-data-in-block-ram-on-a-xilinx-fpga/ for the origin Image to BRAM script that I edited for my purposes.
+-Joey at https://embeddedthoughts.com/2016/07/30/storing-image-data-in-block-ram-on-a-xilinx-fpga/ for the original image to BRAM script that I edited for my purposes.